 - Frame Size - a smaller frame size can increase your risk.

 - Medical Conditions - certain conditions (including Type 1 Diabetes, Rheumatoid Arthritis, and Inflammatory Bowel Disease) can increase your risk for developing osteoporosis.

 Unchecked, these individuals are at significantly increased risk for additional bone loss and future fractures.
 That's why TSAOG Orthopaedics created the Bone Health Program.

 If you are over the age of 50 and are treated for a fracture known to be indicative of osteoporosis, your physician may refer you for a Bone Health consultation.
 There, our Fracture Liaison Service (FLS) Certified Nurse Practitioner will work with you to:

 - Educate you on osteoporosis and why you are considered at risk.

 - Evaluate your specific case with a detailed history, physical, and referral for any additional testing necessary.

 - Establish a treatment plan, which might include lifestyle changes and medication to prevent further bone loss or even rebuild bone.

-If you are concerned about your risk for osteoporosis, you don’t have to wait until you experience a fracture to be evaluated by the Bone Wellness Program.
+If you are concerned about your risk for osteoporosis, you don’t have to wait until you experience a fracture to schedule a Bone Health consultation.